Homeschooling, world-schooling, unschooling… It seems there’s now an educational lifestyle to suit every family.

 So we have a Maths exercise book, which Z works on for 45 mins or so everyday.
 It would be too time consuming for me to write the sums out or think them up myself, hence the book.
 Why reinvent the wheel for something like Maths?

 For writing, Z writes letters and postcards.
 Daily journal entries are great, but this can become a bit tiresome after a while, so we mix it up with creative writing a bit- this can work for any sort of travel you are doing with kids, as long as you make it relevant.
-Personally, I think the reason so many kids are disengaged at school is because the lessons brought to them are uninteresting and irrelevant.
-Some of our writing exercises include:
+Perhaps the reason so many kids are disengaged at school is because the lessons brought to them are uninteresting and irrelevant.

 ‘Imagine you are Basil the donkey.
 Write a narrative from your perspective on how and why you managed to escape from the paddock yesterday’.